Tour and Choose Senior Living From Home With Virtual Community Tours

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-“All our questions were answered, and the virtual tour truly helped us in choosing the best location for our father,” says Sean Osaki, a recent APFM customer.
+“All our questions were answered, and the virtual tour truly helped us in choosing the best location for our father,” says Sean Osaki, who used Community Tours to select senior living for his loved one.

-Learn more about the app’s features and why virtual tours are useful — now and in the future — to help you feel confident you’re selecting the right community for your aging relative.
+Learn more about Community Tours and why virtual visits are useful — now and in the future — to help you feel confident you’re selecting the right senior living option for your aging relative.

 6 reasons to take a senior living virtual tour

-Virtual tours are accessible Time, distance, and extreme circumstances can prevent in-person community visits.
+Virtual tours are accessible.
+Time, distance, and circumstances can prevent in-person community visits.
 Sometimes, a senior moves to a different town to be close to relatives or has mobility issues that could complicate extra visits.
 Virtual tours make communities accessible to seniors and families in all locations and situations.

-Video tours bring families together More than 50% of families need buy-in from multiple family members to make a senior living decision, according to APFM.
-The Community Tours app allows multiple groups to join across geographies with a secure connection.
-By touring together, you can prevent future sibling disputes about senior living.
+Video tours bring families together.
+More than 50% of families need agreement from multiple relatives to make a senior living decision, according to APFM.
+The Community Tours mobile and desktop experiences allow up to three groups plus the community representative to join across geographies with a secure connection.

-Communities can showcase technology for seniors Recently, it’s become clear that technology has a huge effect on senior living.
-From medical devices to improved communication with family and friends, technology prevents isolation and keeps seniors safe.
-A good virtual tour demonstrates that the community is comfortable with technology and will use it to enhance your aging relative’s experience.
+Communities can showcase technology for seniors.
+Up-to-date technology improves senior living.
+From medical devices to increased communication with family and friends, technology reduces the dangers of isolation and keeps seniors safe.
+A good virtual tour shows the community is comfortable with technology and will use it to enhance your aging relative’s experience.

-Virtual conversation helps the community learn about you, too Senior living tours are a two-way street.
+Virtual conversation helps the community learn about you, too.
+Unlike a pre-recorded video, a live virtual tour opens up dialogue to help determine if your loved one and the community are a good fit.
 Not only are you and your family learning about the community, but the staff is also paying attention to your loved one’s personality and needs.
-Unlike a pre-recorded video, a live virtual tour opens up dialogue to help determine if your loved one and the community are the right fit.
 You can discuss medical needs, dietary preferences, social life, and more.

-How is the Community Tours app different from other online virtual tours?
+How is the Community Tours experience different from other online virtual tours?

 Senior Living Advisors A Place for Mom’s Senior Living Advisors will schedule everything, giving you peace of mind to focus on your aging family member.
 Mike Cagwin of Astoria, Oregon, recently worked with a local Senior Living Advisor, Rochelle, to find memory care for his dad.
 “I spent some time with her explaining our situation, and 20 minutes after we hung up, she sent me three communities that fit Dad’s needs.”